 INANE is a volunteer-only group.
 The annual conference is hosted by a member who volunteers to organize the conference for a selected city in a selected year.
 The hosts who have volunteered for future conference are shown in the right sidebar on most pages of the web site.

 The internet resources are managed by members who volunteer for the Internet Resouces Workgroup.
-For details about members and their responsibilities, see the ”workgroup” page.
-The resources that are listed in our “Resources” section of the web site are identified by all INANE members.
+For details about members and their responsibilities, see the “workgroup” page.

 The comprehensive list of our past conferences provides the names of individuals and groups who have hosted past conferences, the sites where conferences were held, and links to copies of the programs, photos and any other information we have archived.
 Please help contribute to this archive!
 If you have something from a past conference to share, let us know using our contact form!